 Acetazolamide (By mouth)

-Treats glaucoma, epilepsy, mountain sickness, and edema (swelling).
+Treats glaucoma, seizures, and edema (swelling).
+Also prevents mountain sickness.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to acetazolamide or sulfa drugs, or if you have kidney disease, liver disease, low potassium or sodium in the blood, metabolic acidosis, adrenal gland problem, or noncongestive angle-closure glaucoma.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the capsule whole.
 Do not chew, crush, or open it.

 - You will need to go to the bathroom more often while you are taking this medicine.
 To keep from having to go too often during the night, take this medicine in the morning.
 If you use more than 1 dose a day, take your last dose before 6 p.m. (unless your doctor tells you differently).

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.